tezos-checker/checker/docs/spec/liquidation-auction.rst

 ----------------------

-If a bid is the winning bid of a completed auction where all the liquidation_slices are touched (in other words, contents are empty), the winner can claim the winning bid.
+If a bid is the winning bid of a completed auction where all the liquidation_slices are touched (in other words, its contents are empty), the bidder can claim the auction's winnings.
 This process is the final step of an auction, and after that the auction itself is cleaned up.

 Maintenance